 - Time Out New York Kids Camp Guide.
 Iincludes a roundup of bargain programs.

-- Tips on Trips: A free referral service that provides information about overnight camps, trips and programs in the United States, and fairs in NYC that the organization sponsors.
+- Tips on Trips and Camps: A free referral service that provides information about overnight camps, trips and programs in the United States, and fairs in NYC that the organization sponsors.